|Noah Webster, Jr. (1758 – 1843)

 Spelling did not become a matter of consistency until the mid-19th century.
 Blame Noah Webster (the guy in the photo).
 Until then, spelling was almost always one phonetic variation after another.
 As a professional genealogist, I often heard client after client telling me that their family’s name was spelled such and such and that the family using a slightly different variation in the census from the next county over wasn’t related to them.
 But, how did the census taker know how to spell your name if you probably couldn’t read or write yourself or ever cared anyway?
 Yeah... under-educated census officials riding in the heat of summer in the wilderness spelled it whatever way looked right to them so they could get on to the next house a few miles away.
 And, your family probably started spelling their own name whatever way sounded right to the first educated person who got off the farm and opened a book for the first time.
 So... you're probably related to those guys next door - even if they leave off the "e".

 From my genealogical study of the Thache family, oddly enough, there was indeed some consistency in this matter— unlike most American ancestors, the Thaches were not poor as dirt and did not grow up in a wilderness.
 Blackbeard’s probable grandfather, Rev. Thomas Thache, attended Oxford after all!
 From the good reverend’s family, in the county of Gloucestershire, England (of whom I believe Capt.
-Edward Thache to have belonged), the spelling of the name was almost always “Thache.” ["th" pronounced like a "t" as in "Thailand" or "Thames"]
+Edward Thache to have belonged), the spelling of the name was almost always “Thache.”
+Note also that Jamaican rectors of the Anglican church routinely spelled it "Theach" but most likely pronounced it "Teach."
+This was common in much of England and especially in Hiberno-English, where appear plenty of jokes about how Irish people pronounce “third” and “turd” the same. ["th" pronounced like a "t" as in "Thailand" or "Thames"]

 With the Thaches of Jamaica, they seemed to use “Thache” also—in the documents that I believe they wrote themselves.
-Other legal documents, however, where a clerk wrote it for them, that clerk invariably attempted to spell their name phonetically —once three different spellings appeared in a single document!
+Other legal documents, however, where a clerk wrote it for them, that clerk invariably attempted to spell their name phonetically —once three different spellings appeared in a single document: the 1706 deed from Edward Thache Jr. to his stepmother!
 The result?
 Many different spellings appear in documents, especially those written by captains, governors, clerks with depositions on various islands, and admiralty representatives across the Atlantic—people who had no idea how to spell such an unusual name anyway.
 These mean absolutely nothing and the debate over them is pointless.
 The family themselves used “Thache” more often and so, I have adopted this spelling.

 Historians like to call the practice of impressing modern ideals onto the past “Presentism.”
 Presentism is almost always a fallacy.
 Times have changed and these types of ideas and practices also changed.
 If Blackbeard were alive today and some clerk asked him for his name, to which he answered “Thache,” that clerk is just as likely to ask him the same surprising question that they ask me: “Is that with an ‘e’?”